 In 1926, Cromwell earned her Doctorate in English from Yale.
 Yale University Press published her dissertation, Thomas Heywood, Dramatist, A Study in the Elizabethan Drama of Everyday Life, in 1928.
 She went on to become a professor of English Language and Literature at Miner Teachers College in Washington, D.C., where she remained until 1944 when she retired.

 Throughout her academic career, Cromwell worked to advance the cause of civil rights and racial and gender equality.
 In 1931 she was an editor of the pioneering text Readings From Negro Authors for Schools and Colleges, and in 1932 served on the board of directors of The Encyclopedia of the Negro as the only woman alongside W.E.B.
 DuBois.
-Her most significant scholarly work, The Life of Lucretia Mott, was published by Harvard University Press in 1958.
+Her most significant scholarly work was a biography of the suffragist and abolitionist Lucretia Mott, titled The Life of Lucretia Mott (Harvard University Press, 1958).

 Her niece Adelaide Cromwell recalls that although Otelia Cromwell was “soft-spoken,” she “was headstrong and abided by a strict code of ethics and principles.”
 She was a lifelong member of the NAACP, refused to patronize stores that treated black customers poorly, and did not use public transportation because of segregated employment practices.